 First, you have to know the playing field.

 That’s the basis for any good marketing strategy.
 Very few incumbent presidents in the history of this country have been voted out of office.
-This election was Trump’s to lose, and the Biden camp had to approach it from that perspective.
+The 2020 election was Trump’s to lose, and the Biden camp had to approach it from that perspective.
 It was going to be hard to win, so they had to help Trump lose it.
 And that TV spot fits the bill.

 The “Silence Him” spot is a dramatic and accurate reflection of the marketing strategy.